 I’m a former primary teacher and now a full time trade union official with the Irish National Teachers’ Organisation.
-I am also an active member of the Labour Party and will be running in the local elections representing my local area of Beaumont-Donaghmede which encompasses most of Dublin 17, Dublin 13 and Dublin 5.
-I’ve lived in this are for almost 10 years and am aware of the need to ensure that it is well served and supported.
+I am also an active member of the Labour Party and a Dublin City Labour Councillor representing my local area of Beaumont-Donaghmede which encompasses most of Dublin 17, Dublin 13 and Dublin 5.
+I’ve lived in this area for almost 20 years and am aware of the need to ensure that it is well served and supported.

 I believe in actively participating in and contributing positively to local community and national issues – walking the walk rather than just talking the talk.
 My underpinning philosophy is one of social and economic equality where all citizens’ rights are respected.
 However, with rights come responsibility, a responsibility to ensure that we do our utmost to uphold these rights, hence my normal day job as a trade union official with the INTO.